 - Reread the product’s contract, warranty, advertising, operating instructions, and so on, to make sure you have acted appropriately.

 In some cases, an expert could help you define the problem more clearly.
-Their opinion could also serve as an argument or proof in upcoming steps.
+Their opinion could also serve as an argument or proof in subsequent steps.

 2. Document the problem

 - Order all the documents you have gathered according to date and keep them in a file;

 - In that same file, add a note that describes everything that happened with the product or service since the purchase.

 Documenting the problem will help you build a coherent and complete case and provide you with a clear overview of the situation.

 Think of a solution that is realistic, satisfying and fair to both parties.
 This could be a repair, an exchange, a complete or partial refund, a request to have the work redone, etc.

 Refer to the Potential Solutions page to get a better idea of what can be claimed from the merchant.
 The notions of compensatory damages and punitive damages are also explained.